 To grasp the factors ranging from community-based to individual perspectives, Dr. Bakhshi and her students have worked on various research questions, developing an innovative cross-disciplinary theoretical and methodological framework, which draws upon social psychology, human development, occupational therapy and disability studies.
-They use complementary methodologies including surveys, focus group discussions, mixed methods and community-based participatory research (CBPR) to capture the complexity of exclusion and offer a new lens for designing equitable social policies.
+They use complementary methodologies including surveys, focus group discussions, mixed methods and community-based participatory research (CBPR) to capture the complexity of exclusion and offers a new lens for designing equitable social policies.

 General Description of Student Activities